ctranstrum/lintilla/BUILD.md

 of the slight twisting of the nuts as you attached the screws, and it may be possible for it to be removed at this point.

 Flip the case over.
-If the top comes off at this point, simply put it back in place.
+If the top comes off, simply put it back in place.

 ### Insert the switches and keycaps